Melissa Joan Hart: 1996–2003: Sabrina the Teenage Witch

-2004–10: Post-Sabrina
+2004–2010: Post-Sabrina

-After Sabrina ended in 2003 after 7 seasons, Hart directed her first film, a 15-minute live-action short film called Mute (2005), starring her sister Emily.
+After Sabrina ended in 2003 after seven seasons, Hart directed her first film, a 15-minute live-action short film called Mute (2005), starring her sister Emily.
 In 2007, Hart guest-starred on an episode of Law & Order: Special Victims Unit titled "Impulsive" as a teacher accused of statutory rape.
 In late 2007, she directed the "Anger Cage" video for her husband Mark Wilkerson's band Course of Nature.
 She also starred in the ABC Family film Holiday in Handcuffs, opposite Mario Lopez.
 The film premiered on December 9, 2007, and was the highest rated program in the history of the network, with 6.7 million viewers.
-Hart followed this with another ABC film with a similar premise, My Fake Fiancé, in 2009.
+Hart followed this with another ABC Family film with a similar premise, My Fake Fiancé, in 2009.

 It was announced on August 17, 2009, that she would compete in season nine of Dancing with the Stars.
 Hart was paired up with two-time reigning champion, Mark Ballas.
 She was eliminated from the competition in week six out of a possible ten.
 In 2010, Hart starred as Kelley in the horror thriller film Nine Dead.

-2010–15: Melissa & Joey
+2010–2015: Melissa & Joey

 In 2010, Hart returned to a new weekly television series, starring with Joey Lawrence in the ABC Family sitcom Melissa & Joey.
 In the series Hart plays a woman who hires Lawrence as a nanny to help care for her incarcerated sister's children.
 In the second season, she occupied the director's chair for an episode, for the first time since Sabrina.

 Hart joined the cast of an off-Broadway production of Love, Loss, and What I Wore for a four-week run that started in March 2010 and ended April 25, 2010.

 In March 2010, Hart took part in an ad campaign for Gain detergent with Sabrina, the Teenage Witch co-star and friend Soleil Moon Frye.

 On November 22, 2010, Hart participated as a presenter in the International Emmy Awards.

 In June 2012, St. Martin's Press announced that it had made a deal with Hart to publish her memoir Melissa Explains It All: Tales from My Abnormally Normal Life in the fall of 2013.
 In the memoir, Hart wrote about growing up, being a child actor and her rise to fame, her rebellious teen years, and her efforts to balance a career as an adult with motherhood and family life.

-In 2013, Hart attempted to use crowdfunding (via Kickstarter) to fund a romantic comedy movie to be titled Darci's Walk of Shame, but was only able to garner $51,605, or just 2.6% of the expected $2 million goal.
+In 2013, Hart attempted to use crowdfunding (via Kickstarter) to fund a romantic comedy film to be titled Darci's Walk of Shame, but was only able to garner $51,605, or just 2.6% of the expected $2 million goal.
 Ultimately, the idea was scrapped.

 Melissa & Joey concluded in August 2015 after 4 seasons and 104 episodes.